-- Avoid combo sunscreen/insect repellant products.
-Sunscreen needs to be applied liberally and often, while insect repellant should be used sparingly and less frequently.
+- Avoid combo sunscreen/insect repellent products.
+Sunscreen needs to be applied liberally and often, while insect repellent should be used sparingly and less frequently.

 - Don’t suffer in silence.
 If you do end up with a sunburn, take cool baths to reduce the heat.
 After you get out of the tub, gently pat yourself almost dry, then apply moisturizer.
 Aspirin or ibuprofen and non-prescription hydrocortisone cream can help reduce the swelling, redness, and discomfort.
 And drink plenty of water to avoid dehydration.

 Beat heat exhaustion

 - Wear the right outfit.
 Dress in loose-fitting, lightweight, light-colored clothing if you’re going to be outdoors in the heat for any length of time.
 Tight-fitting, dark clothing holds in heat and doesn’t let your body cool properly.

 - Stay in the shade.
 Whenever possible, don’t stay out in the blazing sun for too long.
 Seek shade in the trees, by a fan, or in an air-conditioned building.
 If you’re exercising, take frequent breaks.

 - Drink, drink, drink.
 Proper hydration is key to helping your body maintain normal body temperature.
 Stick with water and avoid iced coffee, iced tea, and alcohol beverages, which are all dehydrating.